 The other is focused on a certain marketing campaign/play – planning the strategy, vision, tactics, rollout plan for that campaign/play.
 Let’s call this content-focused planning.

 Sometimes most content-focused planning happens during cadence-driven planning but that’s not a must.
-It might make more sense to do the content-focused planning just in time as we start a campaign/play rather than at the beginning of the quarter.
+It might make more sense to do the content-focused planning just in time as we start a campaign/play and not at the beginning of the quarter.